alibaba/BladeDISC/tensorflow_blade/docs/tutorials/tensorflow_blade_bert_inference.md

 ```

 ## Optimize model with Tensorflow-Blade
-We will use tensorflow-blade's tensorrt optimization pass, which can be imported like this:
+We will use Tensorflow-Blade TensorRT optimization pass, which can be imported like this:
 ```python
 from tf_blade.gpu.tf_to_trt import Tf2TrtOpt
 ```